Multi-Winner Voting with Approval Preferences: Consistency

 The \emph{ABC scoring rule} defined by a scoring function $f$ returns all committees with maximum score. \end{definition} By definition, each Thiele method is an ABC scoring rule, whereas SAV is an example of an ABC scoring rule that is not a Thiele method.
 Further, it follows immediately from the definition of welfarist rules (\Cref{def:welfarist_rules}) that an ABC scoring rule is welfarist if and only if it is a Thiele method.

-\citet{ec/LacknerSkowron-consistentmwrules} axiomatically characterized the class of ABC scoring rules.
-This characterization is in a slightly different model than the one we use in this survey: the characterization applies to ABC ranking rules instead of ABC rules (as defined in this survey).
+\citet{jet-consistentabc} axiomatically characterised the class of ABC scoring rules.
+This characterisation is in a slightly different model than the one we use in this book: the characterisation applies to ABC ranking rules instead of ABC rules (as defined in \Cref{sec:model}).
 ABC ranking rules output a weak order over committees (a ranking with ties over committees) instead of just distinguishing between winning and losing committees (as we assume here).
-Note, however, every ABC ranking rule defines an ABC rule (top-ranked committees are winning).
+However, note that every ABC ranking rule defines an ABC rule (top-ranked committees are winning).

-The following characterization uses two axioms we have not mentioned so far: weak efficiency and continuity.
-Both are rather weak, technical axioms.
+The following characterisation uses two axioms we have not mentioned so far: weak efficiency and continuity.
+Both are rather weak axioms.
 Intuitively, weak efficiency requires that approved candidates are preferable to non-approved candidates, and continuity states that a sufficiently large majority can force a committee to win.

-\begin{theorem}[\cite{ec/LacknerSkowron-consistentmwrules}] \thmcharacterizationWelfareFunctions \end{theorem}
+\begin{theorem}[\citet{jet-consistentabc}] \thmcharacterizationWelfareFunctions \end{theorem}

-As both weak efficiency and continuity are generally satisfied by sensible voting rules, one can conclude that ABC scoring rules essentially capture the class of consistent ABC ranking rules\footnote{In the setting of single-winner rules a similar result holds: a social welfare function is a scoring rule if and only if it satisfies anonymity, neutrality, consistency, and continuity, as shown by \citet{smi:j:scoring-rules} and \citet{young74}.} (see \cite{ec/LacknerSkowron-consistentmwrules} for a more detailed discussion and exact definitions of the axioms).

-To the best of the authors' knowledge, this is the first axiomatic characterization of ABC rules.
-In \Cref{sec:apportionment}, we will discuss how this result can be used to obtain further axiomatic characterizations, e.g., of PAV.
+As both weak efficiency and continuity are generally satisfied by sensible voting rules, one can conclude that ABC scoring rules essentially capture the class of consistent ABC ranking rules.\footnote{In the setting of single-winner rules a similar result holds: a social welfare function is a scoring rule if and only if it satisfies anonymity, neutrality, consistency, and continuity, as shown by \citet{smi:j:scoring-rules} and \citet{young74}.
+Moreover, a similar characterisation holds for committee scoring rules, as shown by \citet{skowron2019axiomatic}.
+Committee scoring rules can be viewed as analogues of ABC scoring rules in the multi-winner model with preferences given as rankings (see \Cref{sec:multiwinner-rank}); the proof of \Cref{thm:characterizationWelfareFunctions} builds upon this result.} In \Cref{sec:apportionment}, we will discuss how this result can be used to obtain further axiomatic characterisations, e.g., of PAV.

-\subsection{Strategic Voting}
+\section{Strategic Voting}

 Strategic voting is a phenomenon central to social choice theory.
 Sometimes, it is preferable for voters to misrepresent their preferences to change the outcome of an election; this is often referred to as ``manipulation''.
 The famous impossibility theorem by \citet{gib:j:polsci:manipulation} and \citet{sat:j:polsci:manipulation}, showing that all ``reasonable'' single-winner voting rules are susceptible to manipulation, is considered one of the main results in the field.
 The Gibbard--Satterthwaite theorem applies to elections where voters provide linear rankings over alternatives.
 As our approval-based setting uses a much more restricted form of preferences, strategyproofness is not completely out of the picture.